Reconciliation Action Plan

 13 19 09

-We acknowledge the Traditional Custodians of the Canberra region, the Ngunnawal and Ngambri peoples, and pays respect to their Elders past and present.
-We recognise and celebrate all First Peoples’ continuing connections and contributions to the regions in which our footprint extends.
+We acknowledge the Traditional Custodians of the lands on which we live and work.
+We pay respect to the Elders, past and present and celebrate all First Peoples’ continuing connections and contributions to Country.

-With most of our network covering the ACT, and some parts of NSW, we have an important opportunity to contribute positively to reconciliation.
-We’re focussed on increasing our understanding, knowledge and respect, demonstrating respectful and meaningful land management practices, and improving employment opportunities and outcomes for First Nations peoples.
+With most of our network covering the ACT, and some parts of NSW, we have an important opportunity to contribute positively to reconciliation - we live and work in the communities we serve.

 The Energy of Connection by Shaenice Allan